zenomt/jsonld-terse/api.md

 The graph of a paged resource is the merge of the default graphs of its pages.
-The merged graph **SHALL** be considered authoritative for triples with subjects at the original request URI as well as the target and response URIs of each page.
+The merged graph **SHALL** be considered authoritative for triples with subjects at or at sub-paths of the authoritative URIs of the resource and each of its pages.

 Some applications might intend for just a subset of pages to be processed at once, rather than merging them all together to a single graph before processing.